prnvbn/go-rest-templ/README.md

     go run main.go -c example-config.yaml
   ```

 Note that when using the config `-c/--config` flag, none of the other flags can be used.
-When using a YAML config file, none of the fields have default values, so all of them must be specified.
+When using a YAML config file, the fields have the same default values as the CLI flags.

 ## Usage